asmprotocol/wordpress-sample-environment/README.md

 ## install

  docker-compose up

-now you can find it at http://localhost:8080 .
+now you can find Wordpress at http://localhost:9000 .

 Install Wordpress and then push the plugin in the plugins folder.

+with docker-compose up you also update repos and composer